-For a long time, the workspace options of a freelancer or startup were slim.
+For a long time, the workspace options of a startup or freelancer were slim.
 Most people starting out a business or working for themselves had no option, but to work from home or in their local café, which could prove isolating, distracting and unproductive.
 Somewhere around the early ’00s, coworking spaces for freelancers emerged as a much-needed solution.

 Coworking offices have not been around long, but in that short time, they have skyrocketed into a global phenomenon.
-The mode of work is changing, and in no small part due to the success of coworking and flexible office spaces.
-Check out our article with myths about coworking spaces.
-Now tens of thousands of people globally can take advantage of more productive, communal and vibrant workspaces.
+The mode of work is changing, and in no small part due to the success of coworking (check out our article with myths about coworking spaces) and flexible office spaces such as our hybrid offices in London.
+Now tens of thousands of people globally can take advantage of more productive, communal and vibrant workspaces, from a hip coworking space in Williamsburg to an urban but green Hammersmith flexible office.

 In fact, an office solution once directed at freelancers and startups now caters to everyone from one-person bands to international corporations and enterprises.
 Everyone seems to be taking advantage of the financial benefits of coworking and of being social in your coworking space.